Document Type : Original Article

 Authors

-2 Assistant Professor of Reproductive Health, Social Determinants of Health Research Center, Lorestan University of Medical Sciences, Khorramabad, Iran.
+Resident of Internal Medicine, Social Determinants of Health Research Center, Faculty of Medicine, Lorestan University of Medical Sciences, Khorramabad, Iran.

 Abstract

-Background: Fear of natural childbirth is a common problem among pregnant women.
-The present study is performed to Explaining fear of natural childbirth and determining its related factors among primigravid women.
+Introduction: Fear of natural childbirth is a common problem among pregnant women.
+The present study was performed with aim to explain fear of natural childbirth and its related factors among primigravid women.

-Method: This Sequential explanatory mixed methods study with Participant Selection was conducted in 2014-2015.
-At quantitative cross-sectional study stage, using a multistage cluster sampling method, 400 primigravid women in 18-32 weeks were studied.
-Childbirth Attitude Questionnaire, demographic characteristics, and Northouse Social Support Questionnaire were used.
+Methods: This sequential-explanatory mixed-methods study with participant selection type was conducted in 2014-2015.
+At quantitative phase, using a multistage cluster sampling method, 400 primigravid women with 18-32 gestation weeks were selected.
+To collected data, Childbirth Attitude Questionnaire, demographic characteristics, and Northouse Social Support Questionnaire were used.
 Data analysis was performed using Chi-square, t-test, Mann-Whitney test, and multivariate logistic regression.
-Later, in a qualitative study was performed on 15 primigravid women who were selected using purposive sampling method. data collection method was semi-structured individual interviews using open-ended questions.
-Results were explained using qualitative data.
+At qualitative phase, semi-structured individual interviews using open-ended questions was performed on 15 primigravid women who were selected using purposive sampling method.
+The data were analyzed using conventional content analysis method.

-Conclusion: Results of the study showed that fear of childbirth was influenced by personal factors, the society and social environment.
-Therefore, it is suggested that health service providers use the results of this study to implement educational programs to encourage natural childbirth.
+Conclusion: Fear of childbirth was influenced by personal, social and cultural factors.
+Therefore, it is suggested that health service providers use the results of this study to implement educational programs in order to encourage natural childbirth.

 Keywords